 Echinacea purpurea (purple coneflowers)

-Carex sprengalii (long-beaked sedge)
+Carex sprengelii (long-beaked sedge)

-Penstemon digitalis (
+Penstemon digitalis (foxglove beardtongue)